Easy Pumpkin Fudge

 This was my basic fudge recipe with a few minor changes.

-- First, some brown sugar replaced a cup of the granulated sugar.
+- First, some brown sugar replaced a cup of granulated sugar.

-- PRO-Tip: For the pumpkin twist, a half cup of pumpkin plus the same melange of spices used for pumpkin pie.
+- PRO-Tip: For the pumpkin twist, add a half cup of pumpkin plus the same melange of spices used in pumpkin pie.

 - PRO-Tip: If you don’t have a candy thermometer, just allow your fudge mixture to boil for 5 minutes so it will be firm enough when it is chilled.

-- In addition to vanilla, the fudge is flavored with cinnamon, ginger, and cloves, which are warm autumn spices.
+- In addition to vanilla, the fudge is flavored with cinnamon, ginger, and cloves, which are warm autumn spices that are used in pumpkin pie and pumpkin bread.

 - Pour the fudge into a foil-lined pan and smooth the top with an offset spatula.